Bultek/SharpPackageManager/README.md

 # Installation/Building

 ## Installation
-  * [Download Installer from our site](http://repo.bultek.com.ua/SPM-BINARY/SPMinstaller.exe) or download the latest version [Here](https://gitlab.com/bultekdev/spm-projects/SPMinstaller/-/releases)
+  * Download Installer from the [releases tab (recommended)](https://gitlab.com/bultekdev/spm-projects/SharpPackageManager/-/releases) or download it from [here](https://gitlab.com/bultekdev/spm-projects/SPMinstaller/-/releases)
   * Or you can build it by yourself!
 ## How to build?
   1. Install .NET 6 SDK